-AGENCY Jurisdiction/agency: Date: Agency type: Local government Regional transportation authority Transit agency Natural resource or public land agencies School districts, local education agencies, or schools Tribal government Nonprofit entity responsible for the administration of local tra Other agency that oversees recreational trails Prepared by: MDOT LPA Project Development Manual (PDM) certified contact p person: Project name: Project description: (Provide map.)
-Need for and benefit to be derived from project PROJECT TYPE Transportation Alternatives Sidewalks Bicycle infrastructure Pedestrian and bicycle signals Traffic calming techniques Other facilities for pedestrians and bicyclists Lighting or other safety related infrastructure Transportation project to achieve compliance with ADA A requirements
+AGENCY Jurisdiction/agency: Date: Agency type: Local government Regional transportation authority Transit agency Natural resource or public land agencies School districts, local education agencies, or schools Tribal government Nonprofit entity responsible for the administration of local to Other agency that oversees recreational trails ransportation safety programs Prepared by: MDOT LPA Project Development Manual (PDM) certified contact t person: PROJECT DESCRIPTION Project name: Project description: (Provide map.)
+Need for and benefit to be derived from project.
+PROJECT TYPE Transportation Alternatives Sidewalks Bicycle infrastructure Pedestrian and bicycle signals Traffic calming techniques Other facilities for pedestrians and bicyclists Lighting or other safety related infrastructure Transportation project to achieve compliance with Al DA requirements

-Recreational Trail Program projects Off-road trail Other Safe Routes to School Program Infrastructure to improve walking and biking in the vicinity of schools Public awareness, education campaigns to encourage walking and bicycling to school Traffic enforcement in the vicinity of schools Training for volunteers and managers of safe routes to school programs Safe routes to school coordinator Other This project supplements a Surface Transportation Program (STP) project through the MPO to improve facilities for bicyclists and pedestrians on roadways not eligible for STP funding.
-PROJECT READINESS: Is there community support for the project?
+Recreational Trail Program projects Off-road trail Other Safe Routes to School Program Infrastructure to improve walking and biking in to public awareness, education campaigns to encomo Traffic enforcement in the vicinity of schools Training for volunteers and managers of safe routes to school coordinator urage walking and bicycling to school Other This project supplements a Surface Transportation Prog to improve facilities for bicyclists and pedestrians on roadw PROJECT READINESS: Is there community support for the project?
 Have you begun preliminary engineering?
 Has funding been identified to cover the required match?
-YES NO Is right-of-way (ROW) required for the project?
-YES NO Is utility relocation required?
+Is right-of-way (ROW) required for the project?
+Is utility relocation required?
 Are there potential environmental concerns?
-YES NO YES NO The there potential environmental concerns.
-Please elaborate on the readiness of the project What year are you proposing project funding obligation?
-FY: PROJECT COST: Federal share: Special match credit requested for Design/PE Local share: Total: Special match credit requested for ROW Identify and describe any additional sources of funding (including federal and non-federal, grants, local matches, private partnerships, etc.)
+YES NO Please elaborate on the readiness of the project.
+What year are you proposing project funding obligation?
+F Y: PROJECT COST: Federal share: Speci ial match credit requested for Design/PE Local share: armater credit requested for Design, re- Total: Speci ial match credit requested for ROW Identify and describe any additional sources of funding (inc grants, local matches, private partnerships, etc.) luding federal and non-federal, , luding federal and non-federal,